A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

 To illustrate our approach, let us now consider the following equation:

-It has the form of a fractional equation in which $t$ has the role of a time coordinate, whilst $x_i$, $i=1,\dots,N$, can be interpreted as space coordinates in an $N$--dimensional space.
-In this equation, there are no mixed operators and only one integro-differential operator appears for each variable.
+The equation above has the structure of a fractional equation in which $t$ has the role of a time coordinate, whilst $x_i$, $i=1,\dots,N$, can be interpreted as space coordinates in an $N$--dimensional space.
+Observe that, in anomalous diffusion models, the time derivative is typically fractional, whilst the derivatives with respect to the other variables are of integer orders.
+Diffusion equations involving fractional derivatives with respect to position or velocity variables, however, are not uncommon.
+For example, equations of this type have been introduced in the study of diffusion of charged particle in a magnetic field \cite{Cechkin2002}, diffusion in heterogeneous disordered media \cite{Bologna2000,Lenzi2005}, or reaction--diffusion models \cite{Castillo2003}.
+Here we will discuss, however, Eq.~\eqref{genheat} mostly as a pedagogical example.

+In Eq.~\eqref{genheat}, there are no mixed operators and only one integro-differential operator appears for each variable.
 We will solve the problem of determining symmetries for this equation under the hypothesis that fractional derivatives of different order are independent.
-As specified above, this working ansatz is fullfilled when the coefficients of the fractional derivatives depend at most on $x$, $u$ and a finite number of derivatives of $u$.
+As specified above, this working ansatz is fullfilled when the coefficients of the fractional derivatives in the determining equation depend at most on $x$, $u$ and a finite number of derivatives of $u$.
+Following the approach described above, and using as shorthand notation $x\equiv (x_1,\dots,x_N)$, we search for a Lie field of the form